jvparidon/subs2vec/README.md

 This lookup scripts works for looking up frequencies, but it finds lines in any plain text file, so it works for looking up word vectors in .vec files as well.

 ### Removing duplicate lines
-subs2vec comes with a script that removes duplicate lines from text files.
+subs2vec comes with a module that removes duplicate lines from text files.
 We used it to remove duplicate lines from training corpora, but it works for any text file.
 To remove duplicates from `fr.txt` for example, use:
 `python3 -m subs2vec.deduplicate fr.txt`